Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Results and Discussion

-Overall, we found our model outperforms NavGPT.
-NavGPT's suboptimal performance can be attributed to its deviation from the correct direction despite the initial orientation set to be the heading direction and its premature decision that it had reached the goal.
-This is due to the fact that NavGPT refers to the environment at each inference step with an LLM.
-If NavGPT makes a mistake even once during this process, it will be challenging for the model to recover back to the correct path.
-In contrast, our method achieves the desired outcome through one code generation inference, removing the need to make inference at every intermediate step for instructions like \textit{``go straight for 100m and then turn right.''}.
-We also observed the trend of the instruction parsing module increasing the performance of the two methods.
+As shown in Table~\ref{tab:result}, our model outperforms NavGPT and NaVid.
+The baselines' suboptimal performances can be attributed to two factors: their deviation from the correct direction, and their premature decision that they had reached the goal.
+This is due to the fact that the baselines refer to the environment at each navigation step with an LLM.
+For example, if NavGPT makes a mistake even once during this process, it will be challenging for the model to recover the agent back to the correct path.
+Additionally, NaVid tends to make unnecessary frequent turns after initially following the route correctly for several iterations, likely due to the longer sequence of turns and longer instructions in our benchmark, which NaVid was not trained to handle.
+In contrast, our method achieves the desired outcome through a single iteration of code generation inference, removing the need to initiate inferences at every intermediate step for instructions like \textit{``go straight for 100m and then turn right.''}.
+We also observed that the instruction parsing module boosted the performance of our method in most cases.

-\subsection{Difficulty of The Benchmark}
+\subsection{Difficulty of the Benchmark}